KSPVarma/KSPVarma/README.md

 - 👋 Hi, I’m @KSPVarma.
-I'm currently working as Data Science Intern at Syzygy Plasmonics
+I'm currently working as Data Analyst at Syzygy Plasmonics
 - 📫 How to reach me saipraneethvarma7@gmail.com

 <!---